Hyperdimension Neptunia: Neptunia Shooter (2019)

-2D anime bullet hell game.
+2D bullet hell game.
 For the Neptunia series, this title is a number of firsts: first exclusively on PC, the first released worldwide on the same day, and the first to be developed by Idea Factory International, and the first game to be published by Idea Factory in Japan instead of Compile Heart.
 It was ported to PlayStation 5 alongside Neptunia re★Verse.

 Neptunia Virtual Stars (2020)

 A hack 'n' slash game with rhythm elements that tackles and parodies culture around social media, featuring various Vtubers.
 The first game in the series not to receive an English dub due to the amount of guest Vtubers present.

 Neptunia x Senran Kagura: Ninja Wars (2021)

-Crossover with the Senran Kagura series.
-The second game in the series not to receive an English dub.
+Isolated crossover with the Senran Kagura series that still takes after other Tamsoft Neptunia action games like Neptunia U. The second game in the series not to receive an English dub.

 Dimension Tripper Neptune: Top Nep (2022)

+Arcade-inspired rail shooter taking after Space Harrier, starring Ultradimension's adult Neptune and a small selection of SEGA-inspired 16-bit remixes of the main series' popular OST tracks.

-Rail shooter game exclusive to PC developed by Frontier Works.
+The game remains exclusive to PC and was developed by Idea Factory in collaboration with Frontier Works, WSS Playground and tiny cactus studio.

+Like Neptunia Shooter, it doesn't contain a story.